-Installation of Windows 98 is a fairly simple task (even easier than Windows 95 do to the bootable CD-ROM feature) but for proper system operation a few key drivers should be installed.
+Installation of Windows 98 is a fairly simple task (even easier than Windows 95 do to the bootable OEM CD-ROM feature) but for proper system operation a few key drivers should be installed.
 This section highlights what drivers are necessary and in what order they should be installed during the setup process.
 Windows 98 does not support dual processing (second processor will be ignored).

-- 1: Install Windows 98.
-If you are installing from CD-ROM you can now boot directly from the Windows 98 CD and begin installation right away.
-No more bootable floppy disks or DOS real mode CD drivers needed!
-(Atapi EIDE CD drives only.)
-See page 44 for enabling this feature (boot sequence). - 3: Install Windows 98 INF update utilty for Intel 440GX AGPset.
+- 1: Install Windows 98. - 2: Install Windows 98 INF update utilty for Intel 440GX AGPset.
 This utility updates Microsoft operating systems so that they may properly identify and configure the latest Intel® 440GX AGPset.